-Exam: To take place during the December examination period (date: TBA).
-As this take-home exam will be "open book", its purpose is to test the student's understanding of major themes, arguments and positions etc. As answers to such questions cannot be unreflectively pasted from the slides, or crammed into T or F Qs, advanced preparation is strongly recommended.
+Exam: To take place during the April examination period (date: TBA).
+As this take-home exam will be "open book", its purpose is to test the student's understanding of major themes, arguments and positions etc. As answers to such questions cannot be unreflectively pasted from the slides, advanced preparation is strongly recommended.